 Message message = messageAccumulator.message();A BetaMessageAccumulator is also available for the accumulation of a BetaMessage object.
 It is used in the same manner as the MessageAccumulator.

-Tool Use lets you integrate external tools and functions directly into the AI model's responses.
-Instead of producing plain text, the model can output instructions (with parameters) for invoking a tool or calling a function when appropriate.
-You define JSON schemas for tools, and the model uses the schemas to decide when and how to use these tools.
+Tool use with Claude lets you integrate external tools and functions directly into the AI model's responses.
+Instead of producing plain text, the model can output instructions (with parameters) for calling a tool or function when appropriate.
+You define JSON schemas for tools, and the model uses the schemas to determine when and how to use these tools.

 The SDK can derive a tool and its parameters automatically from the structure of an arbitrary Java class: the class's name (converted to snake case) provides the tool name, and the class's fields define the tool's parameters.